InTeGrate QUBES Faculty Mentoring Network

 Outcomes and Impact

-An overview of the InTeGrate QUBES Faculty Mentoring Network structure and key findings from evaluation efforts was presented at the Earth Educators' Rendezvous in Madison, WI, July, 2016.
-This presentation is available here:
+An overview of the InTeGrate QUBES Faculty Mentoring Network structure and key findings from evaluation efforts was presented at annual Earth Educators' Rendezvous in Madison, WI in 2016 and Lawrence, KS in 2018.
+These presentations are available here:

 The 2017 InTeGrate-QUBES FMN was also a success.
 We had not only a group of actively engaged participants, we also sparked interest from others outside of our community.
 The FMN not only encourages the use of InTeGrate materials, it also supports faculty efforts to find resources, adapt for their courses, and identify outcomes.